lad-sapienza/sCMS/README.md

 #### Access to your data

-As previously mentioned, Scms is principally designed for the creation of web pages with dynamic content retrieved by an Ajax call from a local CSV or GeoJSON file stored in your project, or a remote database structured in Directus.
+As previously mentioned, s:CMS is principally designed for the creation of web pages with dynamic content retrieved by an Ajax call from a local CSV or GeoJSON file stored in your project, or a remote database structured in Directus.

 For complete documentation on the API system of Directus, see: https://docs.directus.io/reference/introduction.html